 There is no warranty, express or implied, on the part of the District as to the suitability or condition of any property or facilities and the Renter accepts same at his, her or its own risk.
-If the Renter has any question as to suitability, the Renter must first make arrangements to inspect the property or facility in question in order to determine suitability themself.
+If the Renter has any question as to suitability, s/he must first make arrangements to inspect the property or facility in question in order to determine suitability himself or herself.